frostidaho/dynmen/README.md

 list or a dict as input, and return a tuple containing the selected key and its associated value.
 Please see the [examples](examples/) folder for more examples.
+I've used dynmen in a number of programs:
+* [dynmen_scripts](https://github.com/frostidaho/dynmen_scripts) is a collection of small programs using dynmen
+* [python-vpnmenu](https://github.com/frostidaho/python-vpnmenu) uses networkmanager to control vpn connections

 ### Using the dynmen.Menu class
 ```python